 It took FaZe two tournament days to fall from the Budapest Major Stage 1 favorites to one of the teams in the elimination zone.
-There is no more space for errors, as each next step can be fatal.
+There was no more space for errors, as their each next step could be fatal.

 The first win was over Lynn Vision.
 Considering the team got eliminated in Round 3, it’s not an achievement for FaZe.